FuelLabs/data-systems/README.md

         // Create a subject for all blocks let subject = BlocksSubject::new();

-        // Subscribe to blocks with last delivery policy let mut stream = connection
+        // Subscribe to blocks with last deliver policy let mut stream = connection
             .subscribe::<Block>(subject, DeliverPolicy::New)
             .await?;